-Regarding hydropower, Gebrekiros et al. (2013) analyse the bidding in the balancing market for hydropower units.
-By having a look at the Norwegian market they determine the bidding price for balancing power based on the opportunity costs in the day-ahead market.
-By taking into account the discharge-power output relationship of hydro units, they show that deviations from optimal operating points due to balancing power provision will reduce profit.
-This loss in profit represents the cost for balancing power of hydro units.
+Regarding the role of hydropower in balancing markets, Gebrekiros et al. (2013) analyse the bidding of hydropower units.
+By having a look at the Norwegian market, they determine the bidding price for balancing capacity based on the opportunity costs in the day-ahead market.
+By taking into account the discharge-power output relationship of hydro units, they show that deviations from optimal operating points due to balancing provision will reduce profit.
+This loss in profit represents the cost for balancing capacity of hydro units.
 Similar to Gebrekiros et al. (2013), Aasgard and Roti (2016) study the opportunity-cost-pricing of different types of balancing products for a hydropower system.
-Their results show that for the Norwegian balancing power products especially spinning reserve (primary and secondary reserves) can be costly to provide by hydropower plants since they can significantly restrict the production schedule.
+Their results show that for the Norwegian balancing products especially spinning reserve (primary and secondary reserves) can be costly to provide by hydropower plants since they can significantly restrict the production schedule.
 In addition, they show that symmetric products (i.e., primary reserves in the Norwegian market) are more expensive due to additional restrictions for hydropower plants resulting from the symmetric nature of the product.

 Additional studies, which have a look at hydropower and balancing markets, analyse the profit potential of balancing markets from a hydropower perspective.
-Examples of such studies are Chazarra et al. (2016), Fodstad et al. (2018) or Schillinger et al. (2017).
+Examples of such studies are Chazarra et al. (2016), Fodstad et al. (2018) and Schillinger et al. (2017).
 Chazarra et al. (2016) present a detailed optimization model to derive the optimal generation schedule of a hydropower cascade that maximizes its profit on the Spanish energy and balancing markets.
-Their results show that hydropower can significantly increase their income when selling in the day-ahead and balancing market compared to pure day-ahead market participation.
+Their results show that hydropower can significantly increase its income when selling in the day-ahead and balancing market compared to pure day-ahead market participation.
 Similarly, Fodstad et al. (2018) find a theoretical potential for added value when selling energy in multiple markets relative to day-ahead sales only.
 Their results for market data from Norway, Sweden and Germany show that especially flexible plants can benefit from multi market participation.
 Schillinger et al. (2017) find a similar result for Swiss hydropower.
 While there might be a significant potential for additional revenues by balancing markets in theory, the authors highlight the limitations of such additional incomes resulting from uncertainties and balancing market characteristics.

-With this paper, we contribute to the literature which has a look at the balancing markets (especially balancing market prices) of an electricity system dominated by hydropower instead of conventional (fossil fuel) technologies.
-To do so, we use a similar approach as Gebrekiros et al. (2013) or Aasgard and Roti (2016) to derive opportunity cost prices for balancing power but focus on the Swiss electricity market and the Swiss balancing market design.
+With this paper, we contribute to the above stated literature by investigating balancing market prices and the relation between energy and balancing markets for an electricity system dominated by hydropower instead of conventional (fossil fuel) technologies.
+So far only a limited number of studies focused on hydropower dominated systems and the Swiss system is rarely considered in literature.
+In this paper, we use a similar approach as Gebrekiros et al. (2013) and Aasgard and Roti (2016) to derive opportunity cost prices for balancing capacity but focus on the Swiss electricity market and the Swiss balancing market design.

-3 Modelling framework
+3 Modelling Framework